The Son of Man: In popular culture

-In 1970, Norman Rockwell created a playful homage to The Son of Man as a 13 by 17.5 in oil painting entitled Mr. Apple, in which a man's head is replaced, rather than hidden, by a red apple.
+In 1970, Norman Rockwell created the 13 by 17.5 in oil painting Mr. Apple as a playful homage to The Son of Man.
+However, in it, a man's head is replaced—rather than hidden—by an apple (and is red, not green).

 The painting plays an important role in the 1999 version of The Thomas Crown Affair.
 It appears several times, first when Crown and Catherine Banning are walking through the museum and she jokingly calls it his portrait, and particularly in the final robbery scenes when numerous men wearing bowler hats and trench coats carry briefcases throughout the museum to cover Crown's movements and confuse the security team.

 The television series Ultraman Arc makes an homage to The Son of Man in Episode 22 with its monster of the week called 'The Man in the White Mask'.
-The monster in the episode takes off his mask, and reveals a floating green apple covering his facial features.
+The monster in the episode takes off his mask and reveals a floating green apple covering his facial features.
+He also references another painting of René Magritte titled The Meaning of Night (painting) as his mask does resemble the painting.

 In the video game The Sims 4, one of the paintings that a Sim can create is one referencing The Son of Man with the man replaced by a dog, standing in front of a brick wall with the ocean in the background.
 A cat wearing a bowler hat is next to the dog on the right side of the painting.

+In the video game Superliminal, the achievement titled "Son of Man" is gained by dropping an apple on one's own head.

 The green apple was an ongoing motif in Magritte's work.
 His use of it in the 1966 painting Le Jeu De Morre, owned by Paul McCartney, inspired the Beatles to name their record company Apple Corps.

+In episode 11 of the popular web series Battle for Dream Island: The Power of Two, Four is shown next to a painting depicting The Son of Man, except the apple is purple, and the man in the painting has been replaced with themself.